andrewmichaud/bot_skeleton/README.rst

 but there is no limiting in this method.
 If you post more than four images with this method, you may see strange results in the outputs.
+If captions are provided,
+they will be uploaded alongside the images as appropriate.
+A default caption will be used for all images ifnone is provided, and for images with no caption if insufficient captions are provided.
+`text` and `filenames` can be provided either as positional arguments, in which case they MUST be in this order, or as keyword ones.
+`caption` must be provided as a keyword argument.

 -----------------
 :code:`nap(self)`